Introduction

 module.sayNameBetter(); // 'i say my name! i say my name better!'

-Note that it's perfectly valid to call subclass
+Note that it's perfectly valid to call subclass without

 any arguments at all.
 In that case you'll simply get a new class